Powers & Perils

-Powers & Perils (P&P) is a fantasy role-playing game published by Avalon Hill in 1984.
-The highly complex game was Avalon Hill's first foray into the role-playing game market, and proved to be a commercial failure.
+Powers & Perils (P&P) is a fantasy role-playing game designed by Richard Snider and published by Avalon Hill in 1984.
+This complex game was Avalon Hill's first foray into the role-playing game market, and proved a commercial failure.

 Description

 Powers & Perils is a fantasy role-playing game published as a boxed set that contained five rulebooks, a pad of character sheets, and dice.

 The first 44-page booklet, "The Character Book", describes the long character generation process.
 Unlike Dungeons & Dragons, this game has no specific character classes.

 The second 52-page booklet, "The Combat and Magic Book", covers the rules of combat and spellcasting, including how characters can become magicians.

 The third 60-page booklet, "The Creature Book", describes the universe — divided into the Upper World, the Middle World and the Lower World — and the creatures and demons that inhabit each.

 The fourth 52-page booklet, "The Book of Human Encounters and Treasure", contains information for the gamemaster, including the rules for generating human non-player characters, and tables for generating treasure.

 The fifth 24-page booklet, "County Mordara", is an introductory adventure.